DreamFusion-LabLab-Hackathon/3DNeuralPathwayVisualizer/README.md

 ## **Tools Used 🛠**

-**Dreamfusion:** Leveraged for generating intricate 3D neural pathways, offering a true-to-life representation of brain anatomy.
+**Point-E:** Leveraged for generating intricate 3D neural pathways, offering a true-to-life representation of brain anatomy.

 ## **Tech Stack & Scalability 🚀**

-Built on a robust webGL framework for seamless browser integration.
-Uses cloud computation for real-time rendering, ensuring scalability as user base grows.
+We used Google Colab, Blender, and Unity to create a scalable 3D brain anatomy model that can be used in WebGL or mobile apps.

 ## **Ideas & Planning 🧠**